U.S. Justice Department Probes Alleged Iranian Use of Binance to Evade Sanctions

 Terms & Concepts

-• Sanctions evasion: The act of circumventing government financial restrictions through concealed or indirect transactions.
+• Sanctions evasion: The act of bypassing government-imposed financial restrictions through prohibited or concealed transactions.